ethereum/web3.py/docs/web3.eth.account.rst

 Before you can send any transactions with your account, you need to top up.

-- For a local test environment, any environment is bootstrapped with accounts that have ETH on them.
+- For a local test environment (e.g., ``EthereumTesterProvider``), any environment is bootstrapped with accounts that have test ETH in them.
   Move ETH from default accounts to your newly created account.

-- For public mainnet, you need to buy ETH in a cryptocurrency exchange
+- For public mainnet, you need to buy ETH in a cryptocurrency exchange and send it to your privately controlled account.

-- For a testnet, you need to [use a testnet faucet](https://faucet.paradigm.xyz/)
+- For a testnet, find a relevant testnet :ref:`faucet <faucets>`.

 Reading a Private Key from an Environment Variable